Dallas Mavericks: San Antonio Spurs

 The Mavericks-Spurs rivalry is relatively new but very fierce.
 It features two teams with Dallas roots—the Spurs began their life in the ABA as the Dallas Chaparrals and did not move to San Antonio until 1973.
-On October 11, 1980, the Mavs made their NBA debut by defeating the Spurs 103–92.
+On October 11, 1980, the Mavericks made their NBA debut by defeating the Spurs 103–92.
 The teams have met numerous times in the playoffs, with the Spurs defeating the Mavericks in 2001, 2003, 2010, and 2014, while the Mavericks defeated the Spurs in 2006 and 2009.
-The Spurs have won five championships and six conference titles, while the Mavericks have won one championship and two conference titles.
-The Spurs have won 15 division titles, while the Mavericks have won 3.
+The Spurs have won five championships and six conference titles, while the Mavericks have won one championship and three conference titles.
+The Spurs have won 15 division titles, while the Mavericks have won 5.
 Both the Spurs and the Mavericks have 3 60-win seasons.
 This is known as the "I-35 rivalry" because both cities lie on Interstate 35.

 The two teams met in the playoffs during the 2000–2001 season with the Spurs winning in five games.
 Little was made during this series, as the Spurs won their first NBA championship only two years before.
 The Mavericks, run by a trio of Steve Nash, Michael Finley, and Dirk Nowitzki, had just defeated the Utah Jazz despite not having home-court advantage and were only starting to meld into a title contender.

-The two teams met again in 2003 in the Western Conference Finals.
-Both the Spurs and the Mavericks had 60-win seasons and reached the Western Conference Finals after defeating the Los Angeles Lakers and the Sacramento Kings, respectively.
+The two teams met again in 2003 in the Western Conference finals.
+Both the Spurs and the Mavericks had 60-win seasons and reached the Western Conference finals after defeating the Los Angeles Lakers and the Sacramento Kings, respectively.
 Despite having the best season of their history, the Mavericks fell in six games to the Spurs.

 The rivalry took on a new meaning in 2005 when, near the end of the regular season, Don Nelson would resign as head coach of the Mavericks, apparently satisfied with the state of the team, and hand the coaching reins to former Spur Avery Johnson, the point guard of the 1999 NBA champion Spurs team who hit the game-winning shot against the New York Knicks.
-Since Johnson was coached under Spurs' Head Coach Gregg Popovich, he would be familiar with most, if not all, of Popovich's coaching style and philosophy.
-During the 2005 offseason, Michael Finley, waived by the Mavericks under the amnesty clause, joined the Spurs in search for the elusive title.
+Since Johnson was coached under Spurs' head coach Gregg Popovich, he would be familiar with most, if not all, of Popovich's coaching style and philosophy.
+During the 2005 off-season, Michael Finley, waived by the Mavericks under the amnesty clause, joined the Spurs in search for the elusive title.